-City as Nature was invited by the eco-conscious Japanese retailer MUJI, to host an exhibition and workshop series about connecting to nature in their new flagship store.
+City as Nature was invited by the Japanese retailer MUJI, to host an exhibition and workshop series about connecting to nature in their new flagship store.
 This was an interesting experiment for us, not least because our programming “With Nature” had a generally anti-consumerist message, something that is at odds with most retailers — even the eco-conscious ones.

 Although MUJI’s ethos of minimalism, re-use, and a ‘just enough’ mentality makes them a leader in sustainability, this must be prefaced with the knowledge that we just don’t really need most of the things that are for sale in this world.
 Some might approach this divide with an aggressive protest outside inside the “cathedrals of consumption,” however psychologically speaking, this rarely changes peoples attitudes.